Bringing Vintage Aircraft to Life since 2010

 The Handley Page H.P.
 53, which would become the Hereford, was essentially a Handley Page Hampden but built to Specification B.44/36 and powered by a pair of Napier Dagger VIII engines and production of the aircraft was to be undertaken by Short Brothers and Harland.
 The 15th August 1936 saw 100 ordered, the same day as 180 Hampdens were ordered, with an order for a further 52 being placed later on.

-The Hereford Mk I was powered by two 1,000-hp Napier Dagger VIII engines which gave the aircraft a top speed of 265 mph, range of 1,000 miles with a service ceiling of 19,000 ft.
-Armament was six 0.303-in machine-guns, a pair each in the nose, ventral and dorsal positions with a bombload of 4,000lb.
-A couple of Herefords became operational serving alongside the Hampden before being transferred to serve with training units with No. 16 Operational Training Unit, RAF Upper Heyford receiving the majority of the Hereford Mk Is with the 7th May 1940 seeing the first of the type arrive.
+The Hereford Mk I was powered by the 1,000-hp Napier Dagger VIII engine, which gave the aircraft a top speed of 265 mph, range of 1,000 miles with a service ceiling of 19,000 ft.
+Armament was six 0.303-in machine-guns, a pair each in the nose, ventral and dorsal positions with a bomb load of 4,000lb.
+A couple of Herefords became operational serving alongside the Hampden before being transferred to serve with training units, with No. 16 Operational Training Unit, RAF Upper Heyford receiving the majority of the Hereford Mk Is, with the 7th May 1940 seeing the first of the type arrive.

-In total only the original order of 152 were produced and a handful were converted to Hampdens.
+In total, 152 were produced, and a handful were converted to Hampdens.

 Technical Details